 This press release echoed an earlier call we made for information to be provided to all those affected by enforced or illegal adoptions.

-We’re calling on the State to provide information and records to all affected by forced and illegal adoption
+…including all those affected by forced and illegal adoption

 In May 2018 we called on the Government to acknowledge fully the rights, particularly the right to information, of all people affected by Ireland’s system of forced and illegal adoption.
 This includes natural or birth parents, adopted people, and other family members of people forcibly separated through Mother and Baby Homes, adoption agencies, maternity hospitals, Magdalene Laundries and other institutions.

 In June 2019 we wrote to Senators outlining our concerns that the Adoption (Information and Tracing) Bill 2016 would fail to vindicate the human rights of adopted persons to effectively access information about their identity and potentially lead to further violations of the privacy rights of adopted persons.